Armed forces deployed to Gatwick as hunt for drone operators goes on

 Drone users who flout the restriction face an unlimited fine, up to five years in prison, or both.

-Mr Grayling said there was no known motive for the pilot of the “commercial” drone and it was “clearly” being flown by someone who wanted to disrupt Gatwick.
+Mr Grayling said there was no known motive for the pilot of the “commercial” drone.

-He told Sky News that night-flight restrictions will be lifted at other airports – probably those which serve London – so that “more planes can get into and out of the country”.
+Night-flight restrictions will be lifted at other airports – probably those which serve London – so that “more planes can get in to and out of the country”.

-“Apologies for the residents affected, but it’s right and proper that we try and sort people’s Christmases out,” Mr Grayling said.
+“Apologies for the residents affected, but it’s right and proper that we try and sort people’s Christmases out,” Mr Grayling told Sky News.

 Labour’s shadow transport secretary Andy McDonald accused the Government of being “too slow to act” on drones and urged ministers to “fast-track the introduction of a regulatory framework”.